NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/E/energy-resistant-greater.md

 #========================================================#
 cssclass: h-line
 notetype: pf2e-item
-name: "energy-mutagen-(lesser)"
+name: "energy-resistant-greater"
-aliases: "Energy Mutagen (Lesser)"
+aliases: "Energy-Resistant (Greater)"
-source: "Pathfinder Treasure Vault"
+source: "Pathfinder GM Core"
-pg: ""
+pg: "226"
 rarity: ""
-trait01: "alchemical"
+trait01: "magical"
-trait02: "consumable"
+trait02: ""
-trait03: "elixir"
+trait03: ""
-trait04: "mutagen"
+trait04: ""
-trait05: "polymorph"
+trait05: ""
-trait06: "common"
+trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
-level: 1
+level: 12
-weight: L
+weight:
-value: "4"
+value: "1650"
 subvalue: "gp"
 invest:
-usage: "held in one hand"
+usage: "etched onto armor"
 license: "ORC"
 identify:
-description: "**Activate** `pf2:1` Interact  * * *  When created, this mutagen is attuned to one of four energy types: acid, cold, electricity, or fire.
-When consumed, the mutagen suffuses your body with energy that spills out whenever you attack.
-At higher levels, it can even grant you the ability to unleash the energy in controlled bursts.  **Benefit** You gain resistance 5 to the attuned energy type.
-Whenever you score a hit with a melee weapon, add 1 damage of the attuned energy type.  **Drawback** You gain weakness 5 to the other three energy types.  **Duration** 1 minute.  [[Equipment Effects/Effect_ Energy Mutagen (Lesser)|Effect: Energy Mutagen (Lesser)]]"
+description: "These symbols convey protective forces from the Elemental Planes.
+You gain resistance 10 to acid, cold, electricity, or fire.
+The crafter chooses the damage type when creating the rune.
+Multiple _energy-resistant_ runes can be etched onto a suit of armor; rather than using only the strongest effect, each must provide resistance to a different damage type.
+For instance, a _+2 acid-resistant greater fire-resistant breastplate_ would give you acid resistance 5 and fire resistance 10."
 powerTitle1:
 actionEconomy1:
 type1: